PRBonn/rko_lio/docs/config.md

 - **deskew** (`bool`, default `True`)
     Whether to apply scan deskewing before registration.
+    This compensates for the motion that happens during LiDAR scan collection, since your platform is probably moving while the LiDAR is collecting data.
     Unless you have very good reason, always keep this enabled.
-    This **_requires_** per-point timestamps in the LiDAR scan.
+    This **_requires_** per-point timestamps in the LiDAR scan, i.e., the scan needs to have `xyzt` per-point where `t` is time.
     If you cannot provide this, then deskewing has to be disabled.

 - **double_downsample** (`bool`, default `True`)
-    Useful for dense Lidars.
+    Useful for dense LiDARs.
 Disabling this for sparse sensors, like a VLP-16 compared to an Ouster-128, can potentially improve results.
     Indoor scenes can also see an improvement by disabling this.

 - **voxel_size** (`float`, default `1.0`)